tc39/notes/meetings/2017-07/jul-26.md

 DT: Whenever something like this becomes available, we gain time that would otherwise have had to wait for Moore's Law.

-MS: This proposal is not "compartmentalized" in the sense of CM's vision talk.
+MLS: This proposal is not "compartmentalized" in the sense of CM's vision talk.
 Web servers will need to support both source and AST versions of everything, so it increases complexity.
 In the slide about compatibility: we don't do features in lockstep.
 There will be a difficult time for web applications because they will not have a common platform, and will have to use a lowest common denominator, taking into account older browsers for a while.
 You can ship polyfills, but shipping an AST presupposes features on certain browsers.
 So, we're creating a world which will be difficult for web applications and browsers to support on the web.

 DTL: Lots of websites have things like Facebook like buttons; even if just large applications like that upgraded, that would benefit all users.
 The part of this proposal that's about standardizing the AST will definitely benefit developers.
 About browsers working in lockstep, this is a problem we already have: if a browser doesn't support generators, it doesn't support generators.
 AST vs text file doesn't change anything to this problem.

-MS: You can provide a polyfill for source; you can't do that in AST.
+MLS: You can provide a polyfill for source; you can't do that in AST.
 By contrast, you could send transpiled source code normally.

 DTL: It's not clear what you mean; are you talking about shipping Babel output?
 Why would this not be possible for ASTs?